 - 1. The Construction Manager gathers information and develops an NTP package. - 2.
-The builder gathers necessary information, documentation of bond (if needed) and builders' risk insurance (with VIHFA as additionally insured), and conducts activities to prepare for demolition (if needed) and construction initiation (e.g. obtains necessary permits). - 3.
+The Construction Contractor gathers necessary information, documentation of bond and conducts activities to prepare for demolition (if needed) and construction initiation (e.g. obtains necessary permits). - 3.
 Homeowner deposits funding into escrow account (if required). - 4.
 Construction Manager issues NTP.